j-zaballa/lost-in-europe/README.md

 ## Documentation

-visit http://localhost:3000/docs to see the API documentation.
+With the project running, visit http://localhost:3000/docs to see the API documentation.
 You can also use the Swagger UI to test the API.
 You can find sample test data in the `sample-data` folder.

 ## Usage